 Step 5: Add Equipment, Overhead, and Profit

-When you finish calculating labor, materials, gas, and consumables, add equipment costs, overhead, and your profit margin to get the final per-job price.
-You’ll itemize depreciation, rental fees, and equipment maintenance (hours × rate) to get a totaled equipment line.
-Perform an overhead analysis: utilities, rent, admin, insurance, safety gear — allocate per job using a sensible driver (hours or revenue).
+When you finish calculating labor, materials, gas, and consumables, add equipment costs, overhead, and your profit margin.
+This gives the final per-job price.
+Itemize depreciation, rental fees, and equipment maintenance as hours times rate to get a totaled equipment line.
+Perform an overhead analysis: utilities, rent, admin, insurance, safety gear.
+Allocate per job using a sensible driver like hours or revenue.
 Then pick a profit margin percentage and apply it to the subtotal.

 | Category | Example (USD) |